jiefenn8/rdfweaver/README.md

 ### Prerequisites

-Current version of RDFWeaver is built on Java 8.
+Current version of RDFWeaver is built on Java 15.
 Visit the [Java site](https://www.java.com/en/download/) to download the appropriate runtime environment.

 ### Downloading RDFWeaver

-TBD
+Binaries are located in Releases and are uploaded after every version tag release.

 ### Usage example